tenstorrent/tt-metal/tech_reports/TT-Distributed/TT-Distributed-Architecture-1219.md

 **TODO: Add section on how device class can request control plane to initialize and manage FW based on system level specifications.
 How this can be extended to setup different FW for the distributed entry point.**

-### A.4 Distributed Metal Runtime Using Existing Components and Virtualization
+### A.4 Distributed Metal Runtime Using Existing Components and Virtualization <a id="appendix-a-distributed-metal-runtime-using-existing-components-and-virtualization"></a>

 Extending the architecture described in section 1.2, the diagram below describes a Distributed Runtime framework with data structures that can span multiple physical TT-Devices.